 The highlights of the book for me are the essays though.
 A lot of Thorne’s work here is in regards to Fire Walk With Me—a film certainly open to interpretation and Thorne has a lot to say.
 “Half The Man He Used To Be: Dale Cooper & The Red Room” explores Thorne’s thoughts on what exactly happened to Cooper at the end of Season 2 and perhaps what we could be expecting in the series’ return.
 “Dreams Of Dear Meadow” is a really well thought out attempt to put a new spin on the first thirty minutes of Fire Walk With Me.
 There are others and for fans both new and old, are highly worth reading.

 John Thorne and Craig Miller helped keep the dream of living in the world of Twin Peaks alive for 13 years with their magazine.
 What Thorne’s book did for me personally in 2016 into 2017 was to get my imagination going again.
-Twin Peaks is not a cut-and-dry story and no matter how many times you’ve seen the series and film, there’s always new ways to look at things.
-Reading this book got me day dreaming again.
-It got me re-involved with the ever growing Twin Peaks fan base online again.
-We’re no longer a small group—this community is huge.
-A lot of the fans are newer and never got to explore the details like we did in years past.
+Twin Peaks is not a cut-and-dry story and no matter how many times you’ve seen the series and film, there are always new ways to look at things.
+Reading this book got me daydreaming again.
+It got me re-involved with the ever-growing Twin Peaks fan base online again.
+We’re no longer a small group—this community is enormous.
+A lot of the fans are newer and never got to explore the details as we did in years past.
 That’s where the inspiration for this site came from.
 A place where Twin Peaks fans can hopefully come and get a different perspective on something they’ve watched and we can keep these conversations alive.
 Twin Peaks can live on forever thanks to conversation starters like John Thorne provided us with.
 Now he’s inspiring people like myself and the other writers on this site to help him.